I Love These Emails, or Do I?

 - Does using email make you automatically a Covered Entity by HIPAA, which means you must be HIPAA Compliant?

 Different experts may give different answers to this question.
-In my opinion, exchanging email with clients is likely to mean that you have to be HIPAA compliant, if you are not already.
-(Becoming HIPAA Compliant is not that hard, check our HIPAA Compliance Kit & HIPAA Forms or Online HIPAA Course for CE Credits.)
+In my opinion, exchanging email with clients is likely to mean that you have to be HIPAA compliant, if you are not already, as HIPAA is the standard of care in the United States for security and privacy.
+(Becoming HIPAA Compliant is not that hard; check our HIPAA Compliance Kit & HIPAA Forms or Online HIPAA Course for CE Credits.)

 - What about confidentiality and privacy?